 The 'Black Book' standards provide certainty and consistency in quantity surveying processes.
 Clear standards against which professionals can perform their duties eliminate ambiguity and promote best practice.
 They also help to ensure clients receive objective advice, delivered in a professional manner and with a consistent approach, and allow the benchmarking of services when employing professionals.

 Further standards are added to the 'Black Book' as times goes on; once completed, it will provide a legacy of technical information for RICS members.

-The full RICS QS and Construction Standards (Black Book) is available to purchase in a box set from the RICS Shop
+Purchase RICS QS and Construction Standards (Black Book) from the RICS Shop

 Showing 1 - 25 of 26 results

 15 Apr 2016